Effective Date: October 11, 2017 (Rev. January 30, 2020)

 - his or her other rights with regard to this Personal Data.

-This Policy applies to, and is limited to, the processing of identifiable Personal Data that Company receives in the United States that was collected from Data Subjects (as defined below) who reside in the European Union, Iceland, Norway, Lichtenstein or Switzerland.
+This Policy applies to, and is limited to, the processing of identifiable Personal Data that Company receives in the United States that was collected from Data Subjects (as defined below) who reside in the European Union, United Kingdom, Iceland, Norway, Lichtenstein or Switzerland.

 This Policy does not cover data (whether or not the data is Personal Data) through which individuals are no longer identifiable, or identifiable only with a disproportionately large expense in time, cost or labor, or data combined with pseudonyms rather than actual names or other identifiable information.